paulinoprojects/ESXi/VirtualNetworking.md

 - Port Groups
 - vSwitch
 - VMkernal Ports
--
+- VMNICs

 #### Key term relation
- 1. Hosts (indivdual VMs) use vNICs ->
+ 1. Hosts (indivdual VMs) use <b>vNICs</b> ->
- 2. VM vNICs are assigned to Port Groups that are defined with VLANs on the vSwitch(vShpere Standard Switch or Distributed Switch) ->
+ 2. VM vNICs are assigned to <b>Port Groups</b> that are defined with VLANs on the <b>vSwitch</b>(vShpere Standard Switch or Distributed Switch) ->
- 3. Port Groups are linked to a VMNIC which servers as an uplinks to the physical switch in the network (best practice to aggregate links on)
+ 3. Port Groups are linked to a <b>VMNIC</b> which servers as an uplinks to the physical switch in the network (best practice to aggregate links on)

+Notes:
-Notes: VMkernel Ports are port on the vSwitch used for special traffic (not host traffic) such as Management, Stroage, vMotion, this is how vCenter and the hosts communicate.
+- VMkernel Ports are port on the vSwitch used for special traffic (not host traffic) such as Management, Stroage, vMotion, this is how vCenter and the hosts communicate.
+- VMNICs are the physical adapters of the ESXi Host itself, can only be assigned to